Frequently Asked Questions

 Can I borrow a book from another library on inter-library loan?

 Yes.
 When the library does not own a book that you would like to read, just contact us with the title and author.
 The library belongs to a national computer network that allows us to borrow items for you from other public libraries across the country.
-There is a $2.00 charge per book to help defray postage costs.
-Approximately 1,000 items are borrowed each year with this service.
+There is a $3.00 charge per book to help defray postage costs.

 Can I renew my books over the phone?